 Microsoft powered the Office 365 application is a go-to application present in almost all types of desktops and laptops.
-Microsoft teams has developed this application as a one shot solution for all basic needs of a person.
-Office 365 includes the same core applications as traditional versions of Office, such as Word, PowerPoint, Outlook, Excel and Note, as well as other apps and services such as OneDrive for Business, Exchange, Publisher, Planner, SharePoint, Skype, and Microsoft Teams, depending on the plan purchased.
+Microsoft has developed this application as a one shot solution for all basic needs of a person.
+Office 365 includes the same core applications as traditional versions of Office, such as Word, PowerPoint, Outlook, Excel and Note, as well as other apps and services such as OneDrive, Exchange, Publisher, Planner, SharePoint, Skype, and Microsoft Teams, depending on the plan purchased.

 The subscription-based model of Office 365 ensures that users always have access to the most recent version, as the platform has constant updates at Microsoft’s end.
 Whenever there is an update, you don’t have to install the program again or learn its hardware tactics to run over it.
 Office 365 has all of it.
 It also contains email hosting and cloud based storage space.
 This enables user to host online and provide access to files from any place, any location or even any device.
 The only initial need is to get an internet connection first.

-Microsoft SharePoint is a platform that is web based and used for real time collaboration and document management.
+Microsoft SharePoint is a web based platform and used for real time collaboration and document management.
 Its capabilities are wide scope and despite its versatility, its fundamental function is used to communicate information across organizations and store documents.
 Users can use SharePoint for creating an intranet that functions similarly to a website.
-The Sub sites or a team site for specific departments or teams can be created.
-Uses of SharePoint with the centralized and secure space allows users to use personal files, SharePoint library, customer data, data retrieved from SharePoint server and other personal storage too.
+The Sub sites or a team site for specific departments or a team site can be created.
+Use of SharePoint with the centralized and secure space allows users to use personal files, SharePoint library, customer data, data retrieved from SharePoint server and other personal storage too.

 3. What is OneDrive?

-OneDrive for Business is a cloud service that interlinks you to all data files.
+OneDrive is a cloud service that interlinks you to all data files.
 It is also included in Office 365.
-OneDrive also enables you to store, protect and sync files, share them with others.
+OneDrive also enables you to store, protect and sync files, with others.
 It allows easy access from anywhere on all of your devices.
-OneDrive for your organization will decide the amount of storage space a single user will have.
-Unless you share files with others, OneDrive for Business will assure all your documents are protected and threat-free.
+OneDrive will decide the amount of storage space a single user will have.
+Unless you share files with others, OneDrive will assure all your documents are protected and threat-free.

 4. SharePoint vs OneDrive : Comparison

 For anybody who has not used OneDrive or SharePoint will believe that both SharePoint and Microsoft’s OneDrive are a major duplication of service.
 There is a constant war between SharePoint vs OneDrive.
 This is because they offer almost the same type of services.
-There are differences between OneDrive and SharePoint just like difference between Microsoft Teams and SharePoint.
 There are many features that appear to be based on the same basic premise – cloud service and work collaboration.
 However, we know both of them are different and hence everyone must know some subtle differences that have a significant impact on how they’re used.
 They both excel in certain contexts, but in many others, they complement one another.

 4.1 Use Cases of One Drive and SharePoint